KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 It is not “bad Theon,” nor “fragmented Theon” —
 it is what occurs when dispersive motion becomes terminal,
-when Khaon’s entropic arc reduces identity
+when Khaon’s entropic arc moves toward Absolute Dispersion
-to Absolute Dispersion,
+and identity collapses at the event horizon of Infinity,
 leaving only essence-in-tension within **Aion** for the entropic.

 ---